 With Hopp, creating breathtaking and lightning-fast bio pages has never been easier.
 Its unparalleled customization options allow you to personalize your page to your heart's content, and its innovative search feature makes it simple for your followers to quickly and effortlessly find your links like never before.

 Most people know that social media channels come with their own rule book when it comes to posting images.
 With specific size requirements set in place, social media managers need to be sure that they post the correct image on each platform.
 There they go saving our social lives once again, these tools are totally devoted to creating beautiful images in the exact pixel-perfect size needed, depending on the channel.
 Here are some of our favorites:

-Like Canva, this design asset for dummies gives social media managers the ability to create professional looking images without the Photoshop skills you thought you needed.
+This design asset for dummies gives social media managers the ability to create professional looking images without the Photoshop skills you thought you needed.
 With social sizes in mind, this platform will auto-resize any of your creations for the specific channel you’ll be posting on.

-A recent survey2 suggests that this year, video content will make up 74% of all internet traffic.
+A recent survey suggests that this year, video content will make up 74% of all internet traffic.
 For those of us who skipped out on film school, Animoto is an easy tool to create video content with photo and images that we already have at our disposal.
 However, unlike many of the other platforms we mention above, Animoto comes with a small price tag after the free trial.